 Although these strategic tactics pertain specifically to the circumstances within the fantasy narrative, the premise behind these strategies can be applied to the broader context of real life.

-For example, one persuasive tactic that I’ve seen on multiple occasions in the book I’m reading now is reciprocity.
+For example, one persuasive tactic I’ve seen on multiple occasions in the book I’m reading now is reciprocity.
 In Oathbringer, by Brandon Sanderson, one of the main characters, Dalinar, attempts to form a coalition between powerful individual kingdoms to unite against a looming threat on the horizon.
-The only problem is that each individual kingdom has their own agenda and is reluctant to give up power to other political figures.
+The only problem is that each kingdom has its own agenda and is reluctant to give up power to other political figures.

-These acts of service help to further the coalition efforts because the other kingdoms feel compelled to return the favor, the very premise behind the persuasive tactic of reciprocity (source).
+These acts of service help further the coalition efforts because the other kingdoms feel compelled to return the favor, the very premise behind the persuasive tactic of reciprocity (source).

 4.)
 Shows You How to Craft Convincing Arguments that Apply to the Real World

 If you haven’t noticed already, fantasy books are based around conflict.
-Characters are always bashing heads—mentally and physically—when it comes to what their individual intentions are.
+Characters are constantly bashing heads—mentally and physically—when it comes to what their individual intentions are.
 Without conflict, there would be no story to speak of.

-Although these conflicts may have imaginative properties to them, they often use real world approaches to fix these issues.
-Often times, the author deliberately includes a rationale as to why each character does what they do.
+Although these conflicts may have imaginative properties to them, they often use real-world approaches to fix these issues.
+Oftentimes, the author deliberately includes a rationale as to why each character does what they do.

 5.)
 More Equipped to Relay Your Ideas to Other People Through Language

 It’s always a major struggle trying to unravel the deep, complex mysteries of life.
-Sometimes, it may even seem as though that words aren’t enough to depict the message you’re trying to convey.
+Sometimes, it may even seem that words aren’t enough to depict the message you’re trying to convey.
 Reading can help you find these words and voice your opinion in an educated, thoughtful manner.